mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 I was excited to see my Zig implementation finally outperforming the official Go version, but I wanted to see just how much I could leverage Zig to improve performance.

 One common bottleneck in software is memory allocation.
-The program has to stop and wait for the OS to allocate RAM, which may involve shuffling around data to make room.
+The program has to stop and wait for the OS to allocate RAM, which may involve shuffling around data to find enough contiguous space.

 Zig has a memory allocator called the fixed buffer allocator.
-Instead of the memory allocator requesting memory from the operating system, you provide the allocator a fixed buffer of bytes, and it uses only those bytes to allocate memory.
+Instead of the memory allocator requesting memory from the OS, you provide the allocator a fixed buffer of bytes, and it uses only those bytes to allocate memory.

+I can cheat my benchmarks by compiling a version of my Ethereum interpreter that's limited to 2 KB of memory, allocated from the stack:

 ```diff
 diff --git a/src/main.zig b/src/main.zig